nicolepits/thesis-project/README.md

 - /static : contains all static content such as css, js, icons, fonts etc

 **How to run app**
+1. Install npm modules
-1. Run make file using command : $ make
+2. Run make file using command : $ make
-2. URL: localhost:3000/
+3. URL: localhost:3000/